seelabutk/tapestry/README.md

 You can provide additional Tapestry options by editing `tapestry/enchiladas/src/js/main.js` after doing an initial build.
 You would also need to rebuild the image after any edits.

-If you use Tapestry, please cite the paper:
+If you use Tapestry, please cite one or both of these two papers:

+    @article{raji2018scientific,
+      title={Scientific Visualization as a Microservice},
+      author={Raji, Mohammad and Hota, Alok and Hobson, Tanner and Huang, Jian}, journal={IEEE Transactions on Visualization and Computer Graphics}, year={2018},
+      publisher={IEEE}
+    }

     @INPROCEEDINGS {Tapestry2017,
         author    = "M. Raji and A. Hota and J. Huang",